AndrewDGood/mViewer/README.md

 This work is an extension of that wrapper, providing much more control of the displayed data and interactive capabilities.
-Built in collaboration with the Montage Project at Caltech, it is a drop-in for their package, replacing and extending their original code.
+Built in collaboration with the Montage Project at Caltech, it is a drop-in for their package, extending their original code with a parallel alternate version of their python/Javascript code under a different name.

 Python mViewer uses Montage (C executables/library) for the back-end processing, Python for command-control (with the ability to insert